 Outside of the immediate Seminary setting, Dr. Sánchez regularly speaks at pastors’ conferences and congregational settings in the U.S. and abroad.
 He serves in various committees, think tanks, and boards that engage issues in Hispanic/Latino theology and missions.
 In terms of serious hobbies, he is a double-bass player with the St. Louis Civic Orchestra, plays jazz and Latin bass gigs once in a while, and takes classes in or reads books on music history and theory for fun.
 He lives in St. Louis with his wife, Tracy Lynn, and their two children, Lucas Antonio and Ana Victoria.

-- Director of the Center for Hispanic Studies
+- Director of Center for Hispanic Studies (CHS)

 - B.A., Concordia University Wisconsin, Mequon, Wis.